 Like – You can like a tweet.
 If there is a tweet that you like, this is an excellent way to acknowledge the writer and can in return build a relationship.

-The Twitter basics is a very easy medium to learn and could be a great asset to your art business.
+Twitter is a very easy network to learn and could be a great asset to your art business.

 Are you on Twitter?